-Overview This transition applies to students attending either Regiopolis Notre-Dame or Holy Cross.
-Students who reach the age of 18 are eligible to enter the School to Community program located at Holy Cross.
-The schools in the west (St. Paul, Trenton, Nicholson Catholic College and St. Theresa, Belleville) continue to service students in grade 9 to the age of 21.
-At present time, these schools do not have a designated 18-21 program.
-Procedure When a student is eligible for transition into the School to Community program, the parent/guardian and student will be notified by the LSDC SERT and given the opportunity to visit Holy Cross, meet with the program teacher and discuss whether the transition is appropriate.
+Overview This transition applies to students attending a secondary school in the Life Skills Development Centre.
+Students who reach the age of 18 are eligible to enter the School to Community program located at Holy Cross and St Theresa.
+For the 2023-2024 school year, only students from St. Theresa will be eligible for the 18-21 program at St. Theresa.
+The remaining schools in the west (St. Paul, Trenton, and Nicholson Catholic College, Belleville) continue to service students in grade 9 to the age of 21.
+Procedure When a student is eligible for transition into the School to Community program, the parent/guardian and student will be notified by the LSDC SERT and given the opportunity to visit the School to Community program, meet with the program teacher and discuss whether the transition is appropriate.
 Conversations with the family about the program should begin prior to eligibility.
-Students are not mandated to go to the LSDC program when they are 18, however it is a program that offers students opportunities for work place and community experiences that will help with preparation for graduation and should be considered if the placement is appropriate for the student.
-Facilitator The sending and receiving school teams with collaborate to facilitate this transition.
+Students are not mandated to go to the LSDC program when they are 18, however it is a program that offers students opportunities for workplace and community experiences that will help with preparation for graduation and should be considered if the placement is appropriate for the student.
+Facilitator The sending and receiving school teams will collaborate to facilitate this transition.
 A Student Services Team Member may also support as appropriate.
 A transition plan will be prepared and shared with all transition team members.
-Transition Team Members Parent/Guardian Student, as appropriate Receiving School Team: Principal or VP, School to Community SERT, other school team members as appropriate Sending School Team: Principal or VP, LSDC SERT, other school team members as appropriate Student Services Team Member as appropriate Transitions Planning Coordinator (ALCDSB), as appropriate Community Resource Consultants (i.e. Community Living, Family Space, Maltby), as appropriate Other professionals (Speech and Language Pathologist, OT, PT, Psychologist), as appropriate Timeline Discussions regarding these transitions will begin in December-January in anticipation of transition in the following fall, however the timeline is flexible.
+Transition Team Members Parent/Guardian Student, as appropriate Receiving School Team: Principal or VP, School to Community SERT, other school team members as appropriate Sending School Team: Principal or VP, LSDC SERT, other school team members as appropriate Student Services Team Member as appropriate Transitions Planning Coordinator (ALCDSB), as appropriate Community Resource Consultants (i.e., Community Living, Family Space, Maltby), as appropriate Other professionals (Speech and Language Pathologist, OT, PT, Psychologist), as appropriate Timeline Discussions regarding these transitions will begin in December-January in anticipation of transition in the following fall, however the timeline is flexible.